nexvium/allssh/README.md

 * A comma followed by one or more letters denotes the end of one hostname and start of another.
 * A comma followed by one or more digits denotes a host number to replace the number in the previous hostname.
 * A hyphen preceded and followed by one or more digits indicates a number range to be expanded to generate multiple hostnames.
 * An at sign followed by one or more letters indicates a named host group defined in the dot rc file.
-A group name my be followed by ':UP' to expand the group to only the hosts that are up (responsive to pings).
+  * A group name may be followed by `:UP` to expand to only the hosts that are up (responsive to pings).
+  * A group name may be followed by `:<ATTR>` to expand to only the hosts with that attribute.
+  * Only one attribute may be specified for a group.

 For example, the spec `foo1,3,5-7i,@BAR` expands to the hosts `foo1i foo3i foo5i foo6i foo7i bar1 bar2` (assuming the group BAR is composed of hosts bar1 and bar2).